-AbstractSchistosomiasis is a neglected tropical disease of humans caused by blood flukes of the genus Schistosoma – the only dioecious parasitic flatworms.
-Although aspects of sex determination, differentiation and reproduction have been studied in some Schistosoma species, almost nothing is understood for Schistosoma japonicum - the causative agent of schistosomiasis japonica.
-This relates mainly to a lack of high-quality genomic and transcriptomic resources for this species.
-As current draft genomes for S. japonicum are highly fragmented, we assembled here a chromosome-level reference genome (seven autosomes, the Z-chromosome and partial W-chromosome), achieving a substantially enhanced gene annotation.
-Utilising this genome, we discovered that the sex chromosomes of S. japonicum and its congener S. mansoni independently suppressed recombination during evolution, forming four and two ‘strata’, respectively.
-By exploring the W-chromosome and sex-specific transcriptomes, we identified 35 W-linked genes and 257 female-preferentially transcribed genes (FTGs) and identified a signature for sex determination and differentiation in S. japonicum.
-These FTGs cluster within autosomes or the Z-chromosome and exhibit a highly dynamic transcription profile during the pairing of female and male schistosomules (advanced juveniles), representing a critical phase for the maturation of the female worms, suggesting distinct layers of regulatory control of gene transcription at this stage of development.
-Collectively, these data provide a valuable resource for further functional genomic characterisation of S. japonicum, shed light on the evolution of sex chromosomes in this highly virulent human blood fluke and provide a pathway to identify novel targets for development of intervention tools against schistosomiasis.
+AbstractSchistosomiasis is a neglected tropical disease of humans caused by blood flukes of the genus Schistosoma, the only dioecious parasitic flatworms.
+Although aspects of sex determination, differentiation and reproduction have been studied in some Schistosoma species, almost nothing is known for Schistosoma japonicum, the causative agent of schistosomiasis japonica.
+This mainly reflects the lack of high-quality genomic and transcriptomic resources for this species.
+As current genomes for S. japonicum are highly fragmented, we assembled and report a chromosome-level reference genome (seven autosomes, the Z-chromosome and partial W-chromosome), achieving a substantially enhanced gene annotation.
+Utilising this genome, we discovered that the sex chromosomes of S. japonicum and its congener S. mansoni independently suppressed recombination during evolution, forming five and two evolutionary strata, respectively.
+By exploring the W-chromosome and sex-specific transcriptomes, we identified 35 W-linked genes and 257 female-preferentially transcribed genes (FTGs) from our chromosomal assembly and uncovered a signature for sex determination and differentiation in S. japonicum.
+These FTGs clustering within autosomes or the Z-chromosome exhibit a highly dynamic transcription profile during the pairing of female and male schistosomula, thereby representing a critical phase for the maturation of the female worms and suggesting distinct layers of regulatory control of gene transcription at this development stage.
+Collectively, these data provide a valuable resource for further functional genomic characterisation of S. japonicum, shed light on the evolution of sex chromosomes in this highly virulent human blood fluke, and provide a pathway to identify novel targets for development of intervention tools against schistosomiasis.